-Rodini Park was probably the first landscaped park in the world.
-It was still popular with the Romans some years later and they left a bit of an aqueduct here.
-The park lies in a green and shady bed of a stream.
-Here is an ideal environment for the peacocks which live and breed freely in the park.
-It's a pleasure to come here even in the heat of the day.
-Enjoy the cool walkway which leads along the bank of the stream.
+Rodini Park has probably been the first landscaped park in the world.
+It was still popular with the Romans who even enriched the features of the complex with an aqueduct.
+The park has been arranged along a natural stream.
+This is an ideal environment for the peacocks which live and breed freely in the park.
+It's a pleasure to come here, to get a respite from the heat of the day.
+Enjoy the cool walkway leading along the bank of the stream.

-A walk of about 10 minutes will bring you to a tomb dug into the rock.
-The tomb is known as the tomb of the Ptolemies.
-The tomb dates from the Hellenistic period and the edges of each side are decorated by 21 Doric half columns.
+A walk of about 10 minutes will bring you to a tomb carved into the rock.
+The tomb, dating from the Hellenist period and featuring a decoration of 21 Doric half-pillars - is known as the tomb of the Ptolemies.

 Rodini park Rhodes Greece photos

 Worth a visit so u can say you have been but is looking very run down.

 Went there expecting this lovely park and found an abandoned wild area.
 The park could be all that is promised but now it has gone totally wild.
 Peacocks fight with cats for food left in a cat feeding area and koi Carp and terrapins swim in dark,dank waters.

 Later heard that at night all the local drug users hang out here and there is a lot of violence there.
 Not exactly what is advertised above.

 posted on July 6, 2009 by Maurizio.
 Italy.

 I think it's a wonderful place.
 If you are a nature lover; don't miss it!